 It is in your best interest to strictly adhere to these recommendations for two reasons:

 To facilitate faster and infection-free wound healing, to improve the staying power of your eyebrow tattoo, and make the results last longer.

 - You must not engage in water activities, sweaty workouts for 1 week following the procedure.

 - You must not wash your face with water.
 You may use micellar water to get grime and dead skin cells off of your skin during the period.
 So, it also goes without saying that it’s best to go all clear on your skin during this time.

-- You must apply antibiotic on the wound to keep it from getting infected as well as to relieve the inflammation.
+- You must apply antibiotics on the wound to keep it from getting infected as well as to relieve the skin inflammation.